 You may even be able to stop it -- at least for a while -- if you’re making good lifestyle choices and you keep your blood sugar under control for several months at a lower dose, Faiman says.

-Your doctor will keep a close watch on you if he decides to give you a trial run with either no meds or lower doses.
+Your doctor will keep a close watch on you if they decide to give you a trial run with either no meds or lower doses.

 That means you’re still going to have to do your own readings.
 And you’ll need an A1c test when your doctor suggests it to make sure you’re still at your target level, Faiman says.